trrapp12/Trevor-Rapp-Portfolio/README.md

   // iterate over array to individually apply addEventListener for (i = 0; i < buttons.length; i++) {

-    // adds addEventListener onto buttons, since the attribute isn't defined on the buttons themselves buttons[i].shadowRoot.children[1].addEventListener("click", function (evt) {
+    // adds addEventListener onto buttons, since the attribute is not defined on the buttons themselves buttons[i].shadowRoot.children[1].addEventListener("click", function (evt) {
           // have to work way back up the DOM past shadowRoot to get the attribute, again, since listener has to be put on button, but attribute was put on a parent element instead var content = this.parentNode.host.getAttribute('data-buttonnumber');